 Reading Lists for courses should be sent to firstname.lastname@example.org, by 30 November.
 4

 All courses should include opportunity for early informal feedback from students to staff on their learning experience so that adjustments can be made during the course where possible, together with clear mechanisms for closing the feedback loop.

-Schools will need to clarify, at an appropriate point, the contact time for each course so that students understand what teaching to expect (asynchronous and synchronous), whether that is on campus or online.
+Schools should confirm to students, once known, the contact time for each course so that students understand what teaching to expect (asynchronous and synchronous), whether that is on campus or online.

 Students should have the opportunity to engage in (normally) weekly face-to-face contact with academic staff, whether online or in person, as individuals or in groups, so that they can ask questions, seek guidance or for other reasons.
 This contact can be part of tutorials or other classroom-based activities.